Ryan Wedding, a former Olympic snowboarding standout for Team Canada, faces multiple federal charges, including murder and drug trafficking.

 - Fausto Isidro Meza Flores (conspiracy to manufacture and distribute cocaine, heroin, methamphetamine, marijuana)

-- Ryan James Wedding (Drug-trafficking)
+- Ryan James Wedding (Drug-trafficking -- now arrested)

 - Giovanni Vicente Mosquera Serrano (international cocaine distribution)